Azure-Player/azure.datafactory.tools/README.md

 > File name must follow the pattern: **config-{stage}.csv** and be located in folder named: **deployment**.

+Optional parameter.
+When defined, process will replace all properties defined in (csv) configuration file.
+The parameter can be either full path to csv file (must ends with .csv) or just stage name.
+When you provide parameter value 'UAT' the process will try open config file located .\deployment\config-UAT.csv

+> Use optional [-Stage] parameter when executing ```Publish-AdfV2FromJson``` module to replace values for/with properties specified in config file(s).

+There are 2 ways to provide value for `Stage` parameter:
+### Stage value as environment code/name

+You can provide short environment code, e.g. UAT, PROD for `Stage` parameter.
-For example, planning deployment into UAT and PROD environments you need to create these files:
+In that case, planning deployment into UAT and PROD environments you need to create these files (subfolder `deployment` in relation to main ADF location):
 ```
 SQLPlayerDemo
     dataflow